bazyliwid/Time_Series_Python/README.md

 # Time_Series_Python
-This repository is for transforming the Eviews provided functionality for the Time Series regressions into the Python one
+This repository is for transforming the Eviews provided functionality for the Time Series regressions into the Python one (following the current industry practices)